Mruchus/Mruchus/README.md

 📚 Making maths formulas easy to remember without the hassle of LaTeX.

 #### ARMv8-A Assembler & Emulator + Conway’s Game of Life in C
-🔧 Diving deep into computer architecture and systems programming\
+🔧 Diving deep into computer architecture and systems programming by implementing core functionalities such as instruction parsing and execution.\
-🐛 Bringing cellular automata to life with colours!
+🐛 Bringing cellular automata to life with colours via our emulator!

 #### [Object Classifier IOS App](https://github.com/Mruchus/imageclassifier)
 🔍 Detecting different objects as part of an accessibility project to help people with vision impairments